Your Notifications

 Biopsy

 For making a final diagnosis, a biopsy will be conducted.
-This involves taking a small sample of the tissue which is then observed under the microscope by a pathologist for evaluating the cells and diagnosing a brain tumor.
+This involves taking a small sample of the tissue, which is then observed under the microscope by a pathologist for evaluating the cells and diagnosing a brain tumor.
 A biopsy is a definitive way of diagnosing a brain tumor.
+Your doctor may also recommend other tests to assist in the diagnosis of brain tumors or to see if the treatment being given is working or not.
+These include CT scans, cerebral angiograms, lumbar punctures, and PET-CT scans.

 If you are unsure about your diagnosis, it is best to consider taking a second opinion from specialists who have expertise in diagnosing and treating brain tumors.
-Some treatments like brain tumor surgery are life-changing and should not be chosen under confusion.
+Some treatments like brain tumor surgery, are life-changing and should not be chosen under confusion.

 Avail Brain Tumor Treatment in Different Countries